jmaldon1/WorldOfParkour/README.wago.md

     /wopsetpoint
     Points: [1, 2, 3, 4, 5, 6]
                             ^
-                            This is the new point.
+                            6 is the new point.
    ```

 3. `/wopsetpointafter`: Set a point after another existing point in the course.
 Equivalent to pressing `Add point after` or `Add point to beginning` in the UI.